joeyglenn12/ryder-cup-2025/README.md

 ## 1. 📊 2025 Statistical Rating

 This rating is based on a player's statistics for the 2025 season.
 Each stat was normalized using MinMaxScaler, then weighted according to its importance.
+Score and GIR are more indicative of play than putts per round.
+A player could miss a green often but capitalize on short game, resulting in less putts per round.
+Additionally, driving distance and accuracy are weighted heavily given Bethpage will require long and accurate tee shots for competitive play.

 ### Metrics Used: